lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/README.md

 ## Suggestion
 1. Focus on updating the information regarding bamboo construction and fashion.
-2. To seek for potenial particpant, we can target cluster 1.
-Enhance the service we provide regarding construction to target cluster 1 to cooperate with our project, enhancing make it more informative.
-3.
-Cluster 0:
-*
-*
-*
-Cluster 1:
-*
-*
+2. To find potential participants, we can focus on Cluster 1 and enhance the information about our services to better meet their needs, making collaboration easier.
+3. On the homepage, create a section that highlights upcoming events to inform visitors and encourage participation.

 ## Project Team
 * Jhe Yu (Lawrence) Lin